Hurricane Laura’s ferocious winds, storm surge could be ‘unsurvivable’ along Texas, Louisiana coast

 “Honestly, I am exhausted,” Wisenbaker said, after boarding up the last of her windows.
 “We just decided we felt like we could safely stay put.”

 By evening, though, Wisenbaker reconsidered.
-She heard Laura could arrive as a Category 5 storm.
+She heard that Laura could arrive as a Category 5 storm.
 She said she got “a sinking feeling.”
 She and her husband headed west, to College Station.

-The Louisiana National Guard was positioning boats in Lake Charles on Wednesday to aid with high-water rescues, and Gov. John Bel Edwards (D) said he has activated the entire Louisiana National Guard to help with hurricane response.
+The Louisiana National Guard was positioning boats in Lake Charles on Wednesday to aid with high-water rescues, and Gov. John Bel Edwards (D) said he had activated the entire Louisiana National Guard to help with hurricane response.

 Early bands of heavy rain that spun forward of the storm began soaking Port Arthur and Beaumont just after noon on Wednesday, reducing visibility and leaving the highways covered in inches of water.
 Rivers began to swell.
 Winds began to kick up.
 And that wasn’t even the outer edge of Hurricane Laura, which lurked off in the distance.

-The storm tied for the most rapid intensification rate on record in the Gulf of Mexico, increasing from a 75 mph Category 1 storm to a 140 mph Category 4 storm in 24 hours, according to Colorado State University atmospheric scientist Philip Klotzbach.
+The storm was tied for the most rapid intensification rate on record in the Gulf of Mexico, increasing from a 75-mph Category 1 storm to a 140-mph Category 4 storm in 24 hours, according to Colorado State University atmospheric scientist Philip Klotzbach.

 That intensity spells trouble for a fragile coastal ecosystem.
 When Laura completes its sweep across the central Gulf Coast, it will leave in its path a drastically and permanently altered landscape.
 Storm-driven waves will smash through dunes and roll over barrier islands, reshaping more than a third of sandy shorelines in the region, the U.S. Geological Survey predicts.